Stephen Lang: Career

-Lang played Harold (Happy) Loman in the 1984 Broadway revival of Death of a Salesman and the 1985 television film with Dustin Hoffman as Willy Loman, and appeared in the first Hannibal Lecter film Manhunter (1986), as reporter Freddy Lounds.
+Lang played Happy Loman in the 1984 Broadway revival of Death of a Salesman and the 1985 television film with Dustin Hoffman as Willy Loman, and appeared in the first Hannibal Lecter film Manhunter (1986), as reporter Freddy Lounds.
 He played attorney David Abrams in the television series Crime Story (1986–1988).
 He played the title role in the NBC movie Babe Ruth (1991).
 He later played the "One Armed Man" in The Fugitive, the 2000 revival starring Tim Daly.
 The series was a modest success but lasted only one season because of its large production budget.

 In 1992, he was nominated for a Tony Award for his lead role in The Speed of Darkness.
 His film role in Last Exit to Brooklyn (1989) garnered him widespread critical acclaim, but its limited release prevented the film from reaching a wider audience.
 On stage, he was the first to play the role of Colonel Nathan Jessup in A Few Good Men, a role made famous on film (1992) by Jack Nicholson.
 He is the winner of over half a dozen theatre awards including the Drama Desk and Helen Hayes awards.

 In 1992, he also played Hamlet in a Broadway production of Shakespeare's play.

 In films, he played Maj.
 Gen. George E. Pickett in Gettysburg (1993) and the lead role of Thomas "Stonewall" Jackson in the Gettysburg prequel Gods and Generals (2003), both from director Ronald F. Maxwell.
 His interest in the Civil War has prompted him to perform at symposia of The Lincoln Forum, which, in 2020, presented him with its Richard Nelson Current Award of Achievement.

 Shortly before Arthur Miller's death in February 2005, Lang appeared in his long-time friend's last play, titled Finishing the Picture.
 It premiered in 2004 at Chicago's Goodman Theatre, where Lang had the second run of his own play, Beyond Glory, which had premiered in Arlington, Virginia, early in 2004, and his Tony-nominated portrayal for The Speed of Darkness.
 Lang also performed Beyond Glory, a one-man show, for troops deployed overseas.
 In 2006, he played the role of Colonel Littlefield in John Patrick Shanley's play Defiance.
 He brought Beyond Glory to Roundabout's Off-Broadway Laura Pels Theatre in 2007.
 Since its New York City premiere, Beyond Glory has been nominated for a Drama Desk Award and a Lucille Lortel Award both for outstanding solo performance.
 A movie about the play has been produced and released.

 Lang has a role in the ESPN miniseries The Bronx Is Burning, as well as roles in independent features Save Me and From Mexico with Love.
 He plays a lead role in James Cameron's sci-fi epic Avatar as the villainous Colonel Miles Quaritch.